Detection Is Cheap, Routing Is Learned: Why Refusal-Based Alignment Evaluation Fails

 The problem is that the raw CAA direction can contain components shared with unrelated capabilities.
 If the political prompts happen to activate math, reasoning, or safety representations differently from the controls, those shared components end up in the ablation direction.
 Projecting them out during generation degrades capabilities that have nothing to do with political censorship.

-\textbf{Ridge residualization addresses this by explicitly removing capability-aligned components before ablation.} The procedure has two steps:

-\textbf{Step 1: Build concept atoms.} For each capability to protect (math, coding, reasoning, writing, safety), we extract hidden states for 8 representative prompts at the target layer.
-From these we compute two atoms per concept: the mean activation (centroid) and the first principal component (primary variation axis).
+\textbf{Ridge residualization addresses this by explicitly removing capability-aligned components before ablation.} The procedure has two steps.
+First, we build concept atoms: for each capability to protect (math, coding, reasoning, writing, safety), we extract hidden states for 8 representative prompts at the target layer, then compute two atoms per concept — the mean activation (centroid) and the first principal component (primary variation axis).
 This produces a matrix \(A \in \mathbb{R}^{d \times 2k}\) where \(d\) is the hidden dimension and \(k\) is the number of protected concepts.

-\textbf{Step 2: Ridge regression.} We solve for the component of the dirty direction that lies in the span of the concept atoms:
+The second step is a ridge regression that solves for the component of the dirty direction lying in the span of the concept atoms:

 with \(\lambda_r = 0.01\).
 The regularization prevents overfitting when the atom matrix is rank-deficient.
 An additional orthogonalization step projects out any residual overlap: \(v_\text{clean} \leftarrow v_\text{clean} - A(A^T v_\text{clean})\).
 The final direction is normalized.